mateusoliveira43/cly/README.md

 TODO add sonar lint config to wiki

-[SonarCloud](https://sonarcloud.io/) analyzes the source code of the project through CI pipeline.
+[SonarCloud](https://sonarcloud.io/) analyzes the source code of the project through the CI pipeline.

 ## Pre-commit